buildsbynandini/FreshFields/README.md

 # Fresh Fields 🌿

 **Fresh Fields**  is a web application designed to showcase and sell organic products.
-It includes simple features like user registration and login, and displays a static page highlighting the available products.
+It includes features such as user registration and login, and displays a static page highlighting the available products.
 This project was developed as part of my learning journey in building complete web applications from scratch.

 ---